isomerpages/mlaw-corp/news/speeches/_posts/2025-03-10-post-Press Conference with Local Media on Extradition Request Received from Indonesia on Paulus Tannos.md

 ---
-title: Press Conference with Local Media on Extradition Request Received from Indonesia on Paulus Tannos
+title: Transcript of Press Conference with Local Media on Extradition Request Received from Indonesia on Paulus Tannos
-permalink: /press-conference-with-local-media-on-extradition-request-received-from-indonesia-on-paulus-tannos/
+permalink: /transcript-of-press-conference-with-local-media-on-extradition-request-received-from-indonesia-on-paulus-tannos/
 date: 2025-03-10
 layout: post
 description: ""